 Thirty-six years ago, I walked through the operating doors as a young surgeon and thought I knew what mattered.
 I was wrong.

-It is about the cases that have stayed with me, the mistakes that have taught me the most, and how surgery has changed (and hasn’t) over time.
-It is a book not only for healthcare professionals but for patients, families, and anyone curious about what really happens behind the OR doors.
+It is about the cases that have stayed with me, the mistakes that have taught me the most, and how surgery has changed (and not) over time.
+It is a book not only for healthcare professionals, but for patients, families and anyone curious about what happens behind the closed OR doors.